 In this case, when we talk about drawing, we refer to the ability to understand the composition of the reference image and reproduce it exactly on paper.

-In Realism, you need to copy the images perfectly, and for that, you must distinguish what the image is made of, and where the highlights, shadows, and contrasts are.
+In Realistic Tattooing, you need to copy the images perfectly, and for that, you must distinguish what the image is made of, and where the highlights, shadows, and contrasts are.

-Knowing how to draw Realism is something that can take you years, and there are artists who say that it takes them a lifetime.
-But this should not discourage you at all, on the contrary, approaching realistic tattoo drawing is a great challenge that, if you manage to do it successfully, will take you very far in your professional career.
+Learning how to draw Realism is something that can take you years, and there are artists who say that it has taken them a lifetime.
+But this should not discourage you at all; instead, take it as a challenge that, if you manage to do it successfully, can take you far in your professional career.

 Drawing holds significant importance in all styles of tattooing.
 A skilled tattoo artist should possess the ability to create their own designs, not only to showcase their individuality but, more importantly, to effectively address any challenges that may arise during the tattooing process.